ClickHouse/clickhouse-docs/knowledgebase/python-3-9-clickhouse-connect-example.md

 Date: 2023-05-08
 ---

-# A Python 3.9 working example for connecting to ClickHouse Cloud Service
+# A Python 3.11 working example for connecting to ClickHouse Cloud Service

+Python runtime versions and libraries dependencies are constantly evolving.

-Using the [clickhouse-connect](https://github.com/ClickHouse/clickhouse-connect) driver and python 3.9.
+At the time of writing this article, we're using the [clickhouse-connect](https://github.com/ClickHouse/clickhouse-connect) driver version `0.5.23` and python `3.11.2` respectively.

+Make also sure to use the latest supported versions of both the driver and Python environment when trying this.

-check Python version:
+Python version:

 ```
 $  python -V
-Python 3.9.6
+Python 3.11.2
 ```

 in this example we'll assemble the project in a folder called `ch-python`: